kylerobots/example-python-package/README.md

 in use with some light explanation and often a link to the relevant documentation.
 Please refer to that documentation for implementation details.

+### Conventional Commit Checks ###

+This package includes a Git pre-commit hook that ensures all commit messages follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) standard.
+The setup uses [this repository](https://github.com/compilerla/conventional-pre-commit).
+After installing the Poetry dev group, just run `pre-commit install --hook-type commit-msg`. **Note:** this check is not enforced for all developers.
+Each contributor would need to run this locally to ensure it applies.

 ### Poetry ###

 This package uses [Poetry](https://python-poetry.org/) to do all the package management, including dependencies and